Who can apply for international protection in Spain?

 Who takes the decision on my case and when?

-The Spanish government is the sole authority with jurisdiction over asylum and refuge.
-Your case will be decided by Spain's Ministry of the Interior, on the initiative of the Inter-Ministerial Committee for Asylum and Refuge (CIAR).
+The Spanish Government is the sole competent authority on asylum and refugee matters.
+It will be decided by the Spanish Ministry of Interior, on the proposal of the Interministerial Asylum and Refugee Committee (CIAR in Spanish).

 What is subsidiary protection?

 Subsidiary protection is granted to individuals who are unable to return to their country of origin as they would face a real risk of suffering serious harm, such as the death penalty or execution, torture or inhuman or degrading treatment or serious threats to life and limb, owing to a situation of indiscriminate violence caused by circumstances of internal or international conflict.

 Am I entitled to the family extension?

 Yes, as long as your decision has been favourable (refugee status or subsidiary protection).
 Persons eligible for the family extension can be: the spouse or partner, first-degree ascendants who can prove dependency and first-degree descendants who are minors.
 Other family members provided that dependency and previous cohabitation in the country of origin or provenance is sufficiently established.

 If I am provided with international protection, do I also get nationality?

 No, but if you qualify for refugee status, the time limits are reduced and you can apply for refugee status in five years.